Purpose and Scope

 Human Resources and the Office of the Dean of Students take adequate steps to ensure that the reporting party is protected from retaliation during the period of the investigation.
 All information pertaining to a harassment/sexual harassment allegation or investigation is maintained by Human Resources or the Dean of Students Office in secure files.
 Once an internal investigation begins, all persons interviewed as part of the investigation will be required to sign an “Internal Investigation

 Confidentiality Agreement.”
 Human Resources can answer any questions relating to the procedures for handling information related to harassment/sexual harassment complaints and investigations to reporting parties and responding parties.
-The Dean of Student can do the same in the case of student to student harassment.

 Employees who violate this policy are subject to appropriate discipline.
 If an investigation results in a finding that this policy has been violated, employees could be subject to immediate termination dependent on the egregious nature of the violation.

-Students who violate this policy are subject to appropriate discipline, through the Student Conduct Process.
-If a student is found responsible for the violation of this policy, students may be subject to the student conduct process, up to and including suspension or expulsion from the university.
+Students who violate this policy are subject to appropriate discipline, through the Student Conduct process.
+If a student is found responsible for the violation of this policy, students may be subject to the student conduct process, up to and including suspension or expulsion from the University.

 Employee Suspension Pending Outcome of Investigation